Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 I recommend getting a business coach at this point, to help you get some clarity and hold you accountable.
 If you can't afford a one-on-one coach, join a small group session.

-But it’s taken me 3 years to get to this point, and it’s not uncommon at all for it to take that long or longer for a freelancer who is new to an industry or profession.
+But it's taken me 3 years to get to this point.
+It's not uncommon at all for it to take that long or longer for a freelancer who is new to an industry or profession.

 The early years are a steep but necessary learning curve.

 Now that you know these 3 stages, you can relax a little bit about some things you may have stressed about too early.

 Like killing yourself in year zero trying to master how to get your first clients off the internet.

 Every newbie freelancer wants to do that straight off the bat.
 Before they have built the basic foundations for attraction marketing.